 So far we have been only talking about optical distortions.
 Another distortion type that is often seen in images is perspective distortion.
 Unlike optical distortion, it has nothing to do with lens optics and thus, it is not a lens error.
 When projecting three dimensional space into a two dimensional image, if the subject is too close to the camera, it can appear disproportionately large or distorted when compared to the objects in the background.
 This is a very normal occurrence and something you can easily see with your own eyes.
 If you take a smaller object like your mobile phone, then bring it very close to your eyes, it will appear large relative to say your big screen TV in the background (and the farther your phone is from your TV, the smaller the TV will appear relative to your phone).
 The same thing can happen when photographing any subject, including people.

 For example, if you photograph a person with an ultra wide angle lens up close, their nose, eyes and lips can appear unrealistically large, while their ears can look extremely small or even completely disappear from the image.
-Take a look at the following photo of my son Ozzy, who I photographed with the Nikon 24-70mm f/2.8G lens at 27mm:
+Take a look at the following photos of a subject captured with a wide-angle lens at very close distances:

-Look at the size of his head – it appears disproportionately large relative to his body.
+Look at the size of his head on the left photograph – it appears disproportionately large relative to his body.
 His eyes, nose and lips are very much enlarged, while his ears are dwarfed.
-And this was only at 27mm!
-You can imagine what it would look like if I got closer to his face or used a wider lens at a shorter distance.

 This is the part that seems to confuse a lot of photographers – the relationship (or lack thereof) of focal length to perspective distortion.
 You might hear some photographers say that one should use longer focal lengths to photograph people, or they will get distorted due to the lens’ short focal length.
 This is a mostly false statement, because lenses have no perspective.
 Other than fisheye lenses, all lenses have the same perspective – it is the camera to subject distance that determines perspective, not the focal length.
 There is an illusion of different perspective of lenses, because with long focal lengths you have to stand further away from the subject to frame them the same way.
 If you were to stand at the same distance, the subject would appear exactly the same!
 So if you take a 50mm lens and an 85mm lens, there is no difference in perspective between the two, as long as you stand in the same spot and keep the subject to camera distance the same.
 Yes, the subject would certainly appear smaller with the 50mm lens due to shorter focal length / wider field of view, but the perspective and proportions would be the same on both.
 So the point of longer focal length lenses in such cases, is the possibility to enlarge the subject in the frame, while keeping normal perspective.
 Telephoto lenses do not magically fix perspective distortion – they force you to move back from the subject, which is what changes the perspective.